GJCPP/Semper/README.md

 # Semper

-A proof system for proving CNN training and inference.
+A proof system for proving CNN training.

 ## Requirement